cibernox/ember-native-dom-helpers/README.md

 ### Acceptance tests

 You can use the exact same helpers for your acceptance tests.
-All interaction helpers like `click`, `fillIn` et al. return a promise that fullfils when "the world has settled" (that is, there is no pending requests or promises and the runloop has been drained), which is what the `andThen` acceptance helper used to do.
-However now this helper can be replace by the `async`/`await` syntax in ES2017 yielding easier to read tests:
+All interaction helpers like `click`, `fillIn`, et al., return a promise that fullfils when "the world has settled" (that is, there are no pending requests or promises, and the runloop has been drained), which is what the `andThen` acceptance helper used to do.
+However, this helper can now be replaced by the `async`/`await` syntax in ES2017, yielding easier-to-read tests:

 ```js
 import { visit, click, find, fillIn } from 'ember-native-dom-helpers';